SneakBug8/nestjs-docs-ru/fundamentals/unit-testing.md

 ### Testing

-Automatic tests are an essential part of the fully functional **software product**.
-That is very critical to cover at least the most sensitive parts of your system.
-In order to accomplish that goal, we produce a set of different tests like integration tests, unit tests, e2e tests, and so on.
-And Nest provides a bunch of test utilities that improves testing experience.

-In general, you can use any **testing framework** that you enjoy working with.
-We don't enforce tooling, choose whatever fits your requirements.
-The main Nest application starter is integrated with [Jest](https://github.com/facebook/jest) framework to reduce an amount of overhead when it comes to start writing your tests, but still, you can get rid of it and use any other tool easily.
+Automated testing is considered an essential part of any serious software development effort.
+Automation makes it easy to repeat individual tests or test suites quickly and easily during development.
+This helps ensure that releases meet quality and performance goals.
+Automation helps increase coverage and provides a faster feedback loop to developers.
+Automation both increases the productivity of individual developers and ensures that tests are run at critical development lifecycle junctures, such as source code control check-in, feature integration, and version release.

+Such tests often span a variety of types, including unit tests, end-to-end (e2e) tests, integration tests, and so on.
+While the benefits are unquestionable, it can be tedious to set them up.
+Nest strives to promote development best practices, including effective testing, so it includes features such as the following to help developers and teams build and automate tests.
+Nest:

+- automatically scaffolds default unit tests for components and e2e tests for applications
+- provides default tooling (such as a test runner that builds an isolated module/application loader)
+- provides integration with [Jest](https://github.com/facebook/jest) and [Supertest](https://github.com/visionmedia/supertest) out-of-the-box, while remaining agnostic to testing tools
+- makes the Nest dependency injection system available in the testing environment for easily mocking components

+As mentioned, you can use any **testing framework** that you like, as Nest doesn't force any specific tooling.
+Simply replace the elements needed (such as the test runner), and you will still enjoy the benefits of Nest's ready-made testing facilities.

 #### Installation

-Firstly, we need to install the required package:
+To get started, first install the required package:

 ```bash
 $ npm i --save-dev @nestjs/testing